shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the search Azure Monitor.](Images/upd-e5-t3-s1.png "Azure Monitor")

+1. From the left pane, select **Log Analytics Workspaces (1)** present under Insights (It provides comprehensive monitoring of your workspaces through a unified view of your workspace usage, performance, health, agent, queries, and change log.)

+1. You will see your subscription and all the workspaces in it, listed here.
+Click on **SmartHotelLA** workspace.

+1. On the **Overview tab** you can see:

+- The monthly ingestion volume of the workspace
+- How many machines sent heartbeats, meaning - machines that are connected to this workspace (in the selected time range)
+- Machines that haven't sent heartbeats in the last hour (in the selected time range)
+- The data retention period set
+- The daily cap set, and how much data was already ingested on the recent day
+- Ingestion anomalies - a list of identified spikes and dips in ingestion to these tables

 1. From the left pane, select **Virtual Machines (1)** present under Insights and then click on **Configure Insights (2)**.

    ![Screenshot of the vm insights.](Images/upd-e5-t3-s2.png "vm insights")